 Improve your professional communication by building trust

-A useful tip to demonstrate listening is to regularly reflect back on what you’ve heard; that way you’re both on the same page and it helps you to focus your attention.
+A useful tip to demonstrate listening is to regularly reflect on what you’ve heard; that way you’re both on the same page and it helps you to focus your attention.
 Similarly, if you get lost in the conversation, do be honest and interrupt, declaring a need to get back into sync.
 Focused attention helps to make the speaker feel listened to, which builds trust between both of you.

-Most of us know trust is really important for effective communication.
+Most of us know trust is important for effective communication.
 Generally, though, there will always be some things we hold back.
 But why don’t we disclose more at meetings?
 Possibly because:

 The story we want to tell seems unacceptable